Frequently asked questions

 How do I sign up for text messaging?

-The information provided will ONLY be used for life safety and public health emergencies.
+The information provided will ONLY be used in emergencies that cause a threat to the life safety and health of the MIT community.
 The MIT Alert system will not be accessed or used for purposes other than emergency communications, and your personal information will not be shared.

 How can I be sure that I can receive text messages on my cell phone or mobile device?